 Mode of instruction

 The course will involve interactive sessions to practice interpreting, analyzing, and displaying data from real world examples.
 Most of the conceptual learning will be done though online videos and readings.
 This learning will be reinforced through its application in in-class activities and discussions, which means that it is vital that students come to class prepared.
-We will also have interactive lab sessions to practice programming in R and producing figures and outputs to communicate quantitative data effectively.
+We will also have interactive lab sessions outside of class time to practice running analysis in the R software environment.